 Gangrene and perforation of the gallbladder.

-Cholangitis (life threatening infection of biliary system).
+Cholangitis (a life-threatening infection of the biliary system).

 The symptomatic stones and diseased gallbladder should be removed by a surgical procedure called Laparoscopic Cholecystectomy (Gold Standard).

 Laparoscopic Cholecystectomy: Laparoscopic Cholecystectomy or Keyhole surgery is done with 4 small holes in the patient’s body.
 The operation is done after introducing a long and thin telescope into the abdomen that comes with a lens and a tiny light lamp at the tip which is connected to the camera on the monitor outside.
 Surgery is done using long and thin instruments.
 During the surgery, the surgeon monitors the positioning of the Gall bladder.
-Then, with other small surgical equipment, the gall bladder is separated from all the adjacent structures and liver and is taken out along with gallstones.
+Then, with other small surgical equipment, the gall bladder is separated from all the adjacent structures and the liver and is taken out along with gallstones.
 Sometimes if the gallstone is big then they are broken down and taken out.

 Post Surgery Care

-Patient is allowed to drink oral liquids on the same day of surgery.
+The patient is allowed to drink oral liquids on the same day of surgery.